Skin Cancer Treatment (Patient)

 Skin cancer is a disease in which malignant (cancer) cells form in the tissues of the skin.

-Skin color and exposure to sunlight can affect the risk of developing nonmelanoma skin cancer and actinic keratosis.
+Skin color and being exposed to sunlight can increase the risk of nonmelanoma skin cancer and actinic keratosis.

 Anything that increases your chance of getting a disease is called a risk factor.
 Having a risk factor does not mean that you will get cancer; not having risk factors doesn't mean that you will not get cancer.
-People who think they may be at risk should discuss this with their doctor.
+Talk with your doctor if you think you may be at risk.
 Risk factors for basal cell carcinoma and squamous cell carcinoma include the following:

 Risk factors for actinic keratosis include the following: